-In one of the first Court of Appeals decisions applying the federal Defend Trade Secrets Act, the Tenth Circuit Court of Appeals recently held in First Western Capital Management Co. v.
+In one of the first Court of Appeals decisions applying the federal Defend Trade Secrets Act, the Tenth Circuit Court of Appeals held in First Western Capital Management Co. v.
 Malamed that a plaintiff must prove irreparable harm to get a preliminary injunction under the Act.

 If you know anything about injunctions, that probably doesn’t surprise you.
 “Irreparable harm” is one of the traditional requirements for obtaining an injunction.